APB is a Global Speaker, Celebrity & Entertainment Agency

 Naomi customizes her content for specific audiences, including:

-- Students: Learn how a path to justice begins by recognizing and accepting that our differences are not a reason to hate but an opportunity to learn.
+• Students: Learn how a path to justice begins by recognizing and accepting that our differences are not a reason to hate but an opportunity to learn.

-- Non-profits: Inspiration, information and guidance for nonprofits striving to make a lasting and positive impact on the world.
+• Non-profits: Inspiration, information and guidance for nonprofits striving to make a lasting and positive impact on the world.

 Truth & Reconciliation: Healing Wounds

 Whether in our personal lives or the larger society, we have wounds that block our ability to be the wonderful gifts that we are meant to be in the world.
 We, too, have inflicted wounds on others, and all these wounds can be healed.
 However, it takes courage and the willingness to speak and hear the truth.
 That first step to healing is so often the hardest.
 We are afraid to speak our truth for fear of judgment, rejection and anger.
 We are also afraid to hear truths that might question our images of ourselves.
 Yet the pain is only the first step.
 What comes after that is healing and wholeness.
-Using South Africa's Truth and Reconciliation Commission as a starting place and model in this presentation, the Rev. Naomi Tutu, a Race and Gender Justice Activist and daughter of Archbishop Desmond Tutu, talks about how we can heal as individuals and as a society.
+Using South Africa's Truth and Reconciliation Commission as a starting place and model in this presentation, the Rev. Naomi Tutu, a Human Rights Activist and daughter of Archbishop Desmond Tutu, talks about how we can heal as individuals and as a society.

 Our Shared Humanity: Creating Understanding Through the Principles of MLK

-In this empowering keynote speech, the Rev. Naomi Tutu, a Race and Gender Justice Activist and daughter of Archbishop Desmond Tutu, combines Dr. King's dream of the "Beloved Community" with the teachings of a South African proverb, speaking to the need to understand how our actions–or inactions–affect all with whom we come in contact and ourselves.
+In this empowering keynote speech, the Rev. Naomi Tutu, a Human Rights Activist and daughter of Archbishop Desmond Tutu, combines Dr. King's dream of the "Beloved Community" with the teachings of a South African proverb, speaking to the need to understand how our actions–or inactions–affect all with whom we come in contact and ourselves.
 Rather than focus on what separates us, Naomi encourages us to focus on our shared humanity to build a just world.
 Both the "Beloved Community" and the proverb share an underlying theme: The importance of not dehumanizing those with whom we are in conflict, but rather concentrating on what we have the power to change.

-Intersectionality: Building Gender Coalitions Across Racial Lines
+Building Coalitions Across Differences

 One Body, One Family, One World

+Growing up during apartheid in South Africa, the Rev. Naomi Tutu had firsthand experience of how the prayers and support of the worldwide church are a real means of encouragement for struggling and suffering people.
 Churches throughout the world offered support to the people of South Africa as they sought to change their country from one built on the separation of people based on race to one that celebrated the different gifts and cultures that their country has been blessed with.
 Churches sent letters of support to political prisoners and their families, sponsored communities in the Bantustans, and wrote letters to government and business leaders calling on them to live the Gospel imperative to “love your neighbor as yourself.”

 This experience of being part of a worldwide community that sought the best for all God’s people became the basis of this talk, which speaks to the connections that exist between the many parts of the One Body.
 Naomi explores the requirements and benefits of living as people who are connected, one to one another, and the whole of creation through God’s grace to create a more harmonious world.